 - Cut the chicken into 1-inch pieces and season with salt and pepper; set aside.

 - In a small mixing bowl combine garlic powder, onion powder, thyme, rosemary, paprika, and chili powder; take half of the seasoning and sprinkle it over the chicken.

 - Add ½ tablespoon olive oil to the chicken and toss around to coat evenly.

-- Remove chicken from skillet; set aside in a plate and keep covered.
+- Remove the chicken from the skillet, set aside in a plate, and keep covered.

 - Stir in the chicken broth.

 - Return chicken and any chicken juices to the skillet; stir around to combine and cook for a minute.

 - Remove from heat.
 Taste for salt and adjust accordingly.